 Long or short copy?
 How long is a piece of string?

-Why user engagement is always completely crucial to your bottom line.
+Why UX is always crucial to your bottom line.

-So unless your web content is simple, clear and direct, chances are your key business messages aren’t getting through to your target user.
+Great UX (User eXperience) strategies keep them engaged and interested in your online brand offering.
+Unless your web content is simple, clear and direct, chances are your key business messages won’t getting through to your target user.

 - That first 10 seconds a user is on your landing page is absolutely crucial – it will determine whether they stay for a while or leave immediately.